indrekots/aws-workshop/README.md

 ## 4. NAT Gateway

-NAT Gateways provide access to the Internet for EC2 instances in private subnets. prevents anybody form outside of the VPC from initiating a connection with EC2 instances that are associated with the NAT Gateway.
+NAT Gateways prevent anybody form outside of the VPC from initiating a connection with EC2 instances that are associated with the NAT Gateway, while at the same time providing Internet access to EC2 instances in private subnets.
 NAT Gateway must be in a **public subnet**

 In AWS VPC dashboard, select *NAT Gateways* menu option and create two new NAT Gateway.

-* place one NAT gateway into `dmz-1` and the other into `dmz-2` subnet
+* place the first NAT gateway into `dmz-1` and the other one into `dmz-2` subnet
-* allocate a new elastic IP address for the NAT gateways
+* allocate a new elastic IP addresses for the NAT gateways

 ## 5. Route tables